-There are a variety of tests, procedures, and scans that doctors use to examine the throat and neck in order to detect and diagnose hypopharyngeal cancer.
+There are a variety of tests, procedures, and scans that doctors use to examine the throat and neck in order to detect and diagnose cancer of the hypopharynx.
 Typically, your initial visit will be with your primary care physician (PCP), who will perform a basic exam.
-If your doctor suspects there may be a tumor in your hypopharynx, he or she will refer you to an Ear, Nose, Throat specialist (ENT) who will perform a more complete exam and request further testing, such as biopsy and imaging if needed.
+If your doctor suspects there may be a tumor in your hypopharynx, he or she will refer you to an Ear, Nose, and Throat specialist (ENT) who will perform a more complete exam and request further testing, such as biopsy and imaging if needed.

 - Endoscopy: A procedure used to look at areas in the throat that cannot be seen with a mirror during the physical exam of the throat.
 An endoscope (a thin, lighted tube) is inserted through the nose or mouth to check the throat for anything that seems unusual.

 - Laryngoscopy: A procedure to look at the larynx (voice box) for abnormal areas.
 A mirror or a laryngoscope (a thin, tube-like instrument with a light and a lens for viewing) is inserted through the mouth to see the larynx.

 - Panendoscopy: a procedure that involves a combination of laryngoscopy, esophagoscopy, and in some cases, bronchoscopy.
 A panendoscopy is a test used to look at the pharynx, larynx, upper trachea, and esophagus.

 - Videostroboscopy: A technique that uses fiber optics to enhance the view of the larynx in order to detect motion abnormalities and other changes in vibration within the vocal folds.
 Videostroboscopy helps determine the location and size of a tumor, as well as how the tumor has affected the function of the larynx and hypopharynx.
 This method is useful because the results often show potential changes before they are visible to the eye alone.